 How to Search LinkedIn by Keyword

-With LinkedIn’s search capabilities, search the network by keyword to find experts in a given field.
-When you search by keyword, LinkedIn analyzes everyone else’s profiles to find that matching word.
-You can put any sort of skill, buzzword, interest, or other keyword that would be present in someone’s profile to see who in your network is a match.
+When you search by keyword, LinkedIn analyzes everyone else's profiles to find a matching word.
+You can put any sort of skill, buzzword, interest, or other keyword that would be present in someone's profile to see who in your network is a match.
+To search by keyword, just follow these steps:

-While logged in to LinkedIn, click the Advanced link at the top right of the page.
+While logged in to LinkedIn, click the Advanced link at the top of the page.

-You’re taken to the Advanced People Search tab.
+You're taken to the Advanced People Search page.

 Enter the keyword(s) in the Keywords text box.